Homogeneous spaces in tensor categories: Quotients of additive group schemes

-where the grading on the RHS comes from that of $S(X^*)$.
+where the grading on the RHS comes from the standard one on $S(X^*)$.
 It follows that $S(Y^*)$ admits a filtration by $R$-modules whose layers are faithfully flat, and therefore $S(Y^*)$ is a faithfully flat $R$-algebra, and thus fppf.
+Alternatively, this follows from \cite[Theorem~6.3.1]{C2}.